ekincixyz/farconnect.github.io/crowdfund/index.md

 ---
 ## Crowdfund

-!Find an update to the crowdfund [here](https://paragraph.com/@emr/thinking-of-her-old-zora-and-whats-next-with-farconnect).
+!Find an update on the crowdfund [here](https://paragraph.com/@emr/thinking-of-her-old-zora-and-whats-next-with-farconnect).

 TLDR